πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Iteration 2 (i=1): i==2 false β†’ printf β†’ prints 1 β†’ i++ makes i=2

-Iteration 3 (i=2): i==2 true β†’ continue β†’ printf skipped β†’ i++ makes i=3 (key point)
+Iteration 3 (i=2): i==2 true β†’ continue β†’ printf skipped β†’ i++ still makes i=3 (key point)

 Iteration 4 (i=3): i==2 false β†’ printf β†’ prints 3

-Iteration 5 (i=4): i==2 false β†’ printf β†’ prints 4 β†’ i=5 terminates
+Iteration 5 (i=4): i==2 false β†’ printf β†’ prints 4 β†’ i=5 ends the loop

 breakcontinue

-Whole loopExit (done)Continue (next iteration)
+Whole loopExits (done)Continues (next iteration)

-Rest of this iterationSkipSkip
+Rest of this iterationSkippedSkipped

-for's update i++Not executedExecuted
+for's update i++Not runRuns

-When to use"done searching""skip just this element"
+When to use"I'm done searching""skip just this element"

 int i = 0;